-The point to remember is that everything lies in the facial expressions.
-Whether you click pictures inside the house or somewhere outside, the secret to liven up the images is in everyone's faces.
-When you focus on them, rather than the background, you end up clicking the best pictures.
-Now, I don't mean that a background doesn't count.
-But the point is, you don't always have to focus on the background.
+Now,this does not mean that a background doesn't count.
+But, you don't always have to focus on the background.
 For an amateur photographer, concentrating on the subjects' faces is very crucial.
-Once you have mastered this art, you can move on to other details of pictures and features your camera has to offer.
+Once you have mastered this art, move on to other details of pictures and features your camera has to offer.

-- First of all, using natural light is the best way to capture vibrant images.
-Yes, it does sound ironic but it's the truth.
+- Using natural light is the best way to capture vibrant images.
+It does sound ironic but it's the truth.
 Using the flash has its own benefits and it is quite tempting to use them indoors as well.
-Which is why, try taking pictures with the light coming from the windows and doors.
+So, try taking pictures with the light coming from the windows and doors.
 Have everyone stand in such a way so that the light falls directly on their faces.

-- Second of all, pick backgrounds that are easy to work with.
+- Secondly, pick backgrounds that are easy to work with.
 A plain wall, a couch, a table, or even a computer desk with as little clutter as possible will work in your favor.
 When there are less things to get distracted by, the focus stays on the people in the images.
 You want to accentuate the people in the images and not the background.

 - The light is your best friend here.
-While clicking outdoor pictures, you have enough light to capture the images without having to use the flash.
-However, you need to be aware of the direction of the light, where the group is standing, and is there any light falling directly over the camera lens.
-Of course, with practice, you will understand the difference and how you (the photographer) need to position yourself to get perfect images possible.
+While clicking outdoor pictures, you have enough light to capture the images without using the flash.
+Be aware of the direction of the light, where the group is standing, and is there any light falling directly over the camera lens.
+With practice, you will understand the difference and how you need to position yourself.

-- Many times, you will notice that the faces in the images are coming a bit dark, even after you've used the natural light effect.
-Here, what you can do is use the reflecting light technique.
+- Many times, the faces in the images are coming a bit dark, even after you've used the natural light effect.
+Here, use the reflecting light technique.
 Using sunlight or the reflection from a white wall works wonders.
 This way, even with an open sky and the possibility of darker faces, the reflecting lights will brighten everyone's faces in those images.